jovansgit/Hourly-Energy-Consumption/README.md

 <img src="Resources/Static/Images/Updated_Schema_Seg_2.png">

 ### <a name="Preprocessing"></a> Preprocessing of Data for EDA & Machine Learning Model
+* The original datatime column was used to create several other date columns to depict daily and weekly trends.
 * There were 4 repeated datetimes with 2 different energy comsumption rates.
 As a result we replaced the energy consumption value of duplicated datetimes with the mean energy consumption.
 * In the dataset, we found 11 missing values in the COMED_MW columns.
 To fill these missing values we use mean interpolation.
 * Seasonality  was tested using the seasonal decomposition function
-* Stationarity was tested using the Augmented Dickey-Fuller test.
-This test comfirmed our data is stationary.
-* The original datatime column was used to create several other date columns to depict daily and weekly trends.
-* ACF and PACF plots were made to try to find the optimal autoregressive and moving average variables for the model

 ## <a name="Analysis"></a> Analysis & Visualizations
   1. The base time series plot below demonstrates the seasonality of the data over multiple years, however the years themselves are obscured by the density of the data